raspberrypilearning/flower-generator/en/step_9.md

 draw double flower (140) (160) (50) :: custom
 ```

-Can you create a new custom block for a kind of flower that you like, and add the inputs that you want to be able to change it?
+Make a new custom block with the necessary inputs that you need to be able to change to create a type of flower that you like.

-Then create a design that you like using your new block.
+Then use your new block to create a cool design!